-This document provides the users of USB4000 Spectrometers with instructions for setting up, calibrating and performing experiments with their spectrometer.
+This document provides the user of HR2000+ Spectrometer with instructions for setting up, calibrating and performing experiments with their spectrometer.

-What's New in This Document
+What's New in this Document

-This version of the USB4000 Fiber Optic Spectrometer Installation and Operation Manual updates the specifications.
+This version of the HR2000+ High-speed Fiber Optic Spectrometer, Installation and Operation Manual updates information for OceanView.